What is an offset mortgage?

 - Find out more: tax on savings interest

 Family offset mortgages

-Offset mortgages can also be a way for people to help family members with mortgage costs by storing some of their savings in an offset account linked to a relative's mortgage.
+Offset mortgages can also be a way for parents to help children onto the property ladder, as they enable the parent to put savings in an offset account linked to their child’s mortgage.

 This means that the child's interest payments will be smaller, potentially making it easier for them to pass the lender's affordability checks.

 - The reduced interest charges mean you can either pay the same amount each month and clear your mortgage quicker, or pay less each month.

 - You can still access your savings if you need to make withdrawals.